 Tennessee’s Mario Hardesty (1,345 yards) added his name to the lengthy list of 1,000-yard rushers Gran has worked with over the course of his career in ‘09.
 Hardesty, who did not fumble on 282 carries from scrimmage in 2009, was a second-round draft pick of the Cleveland Browns in 2010.
 He was selected one slot after Auburn’s Ben Tate (Houston Texans), whom Gran coached in 2008.

 Gran’s tenure as a special teams coach included oversight of Auburn kicker John Vaughn, who was the SEC Special Teams Player of the Year in 2006.
 With his hands-on approach in all facets of special teams play, Gran is widely regarded as one of the most meticulous in tutoring the game’s critical “third phase.”

-Gran and his wife, Rosemary, have four daughters, Hannah, Dillan, Sydney and Lucy Grace.
+Gran has four daughters, Bently, Dillan, Sydney and Lucy Grace.

-They are deeply involved in the community for a cause that has changed their lives and continues to impact others.
-The Sydney Gran Foundation is a charity designed to support children's hospitals and other families whose children are facing serious illness.
-Sydney, the third of the Gran's four daughters, was born with the rare disease called Holoprosnecephaly.
+He is deeply involved in the community for a cause that has changed his life and continues to impact others.
+The Sydney Gran Foundation is a charity designed to support children’s hospitals and other families whose children are facing serious illness.
+Sydney, the third of the Gran’s four daughters, was born with the rare disease called Holoprosnecephaly.
 She passed away just shy of her sixth birthday in 2005.
 Additional information is available at www.sydneygranfoundation.org.